Print Page

 The Protection Under Our Noses

-Here is the best information about the breastfeeding/breast cancer connection:
+So what are the facts about the breastfeeding/breast cancer connection?

 • Breastfeeding is one of two “lifestyle factors” that is associated with “convincing decreased risk” of breast cancer for all women (family history or not) — exercise is the other.(1)